* Translated by AI

 *This content was translated by AI.

-With players from both teams dismissed simultaneously, FC Seoul defeated Gangwon FC and surged into sole possession of the top spot.
+With players from both teams sent off, FC Seoul defeated Gangwon FC and took sole possession of the top spot.

 On this day, Seoul took the lead in the 42nd minute of the first half with a goal by Babetz.
 Following a free kick by Jeong Seung-won, Babetz scored by striking a loose ball in a chaotic situation in front of the goal.
 Babetz, who scored his K League debut goal, clenched his fist in celebration.

 Both teams faced a turning point in the final moments of the first half.
-Son Jeong-beom of Seoul and Song Jun-seok of Gangwon were both sent off simultaneously.
-After extra time had fully elapsed and just before the final whistle, Song Jun-seok was hit by a shoulder swing from Son Jeong-beom.
+Son Jeong-beom of Seoul and Song Jun-seok of Gangwon were sent off simultaneously.
+After all added time had elapsed and just before the final whistle, Song Jun-seok collided with Son Jeong-beom's shoulder.
 In response, Song Jun-seok punched Son Jeong-beom in the face.
-The referee, after a video assistant referee (VAR) review, showed red cards to both players.
+After a video assistant referee (VAR) review, the referee showed red cards to both players.

 Babetz, who scored his K League debut goal. /Photo=Korea Professional Football League